nfergu/referrers/README.md

 # Referrers

-This library helps to answer the question "what is holding a reference to this object?", and is useful for debugging memory leaks and other issues.
+This library helps to answer the question "what is holding a reference to this object?", which is useful for debugging memory leaks and other issues.

-It tries to assign a meaningful name to each reference to an object (including indirect references), and returns a graph of references.
+It tries to assign a meaningful name to each reference to an object and returns a graph of references (including indirect references).

-For example:
+Use the `referrers.get_referrer_graph` function to get a graph of references to a specific object.

+For example, to find references to an instance of `ChildClass:

 ```python
 import dataclasses